 When a loved one dies, the complexities of a legal claim against the wrongdoer can be overwhelming.
 At this already stressful and emotion-laden time, the assistance of an experienced personal injury attorney at The Orlow Firm in Flushing, New York, who can guide surviving family members through the complex legal maze and help secure compensation for their devastating losses, can be invaluable.

-Case Study: Wrongful Death in Police Custody
+Wrongful Death Example: In Police Custody

 Diabetic Man Died After 40 Hours in Custody Without Insulin